michaelpeeri/busboard/README.md

 Not broken out (should be available directly on Pro-mini board depending on the headers used).

 # TODO (in next revision)
+* Add jumper to bypass DC-DC converter module and connent batt.
+RAW to board RAW.
 * Add second power switch footprint (for a 2.54mm-pitch switch)
 * Move the power switch footprint closer to the edge of the board
 * Change power switch footprint to have slightly larger diameter outer mounting holes